 Risk – volatility – is the choppiness of the price of your investments.
 The volatility comes from uncertainty in the future cash flows of the investment or pool of investments.
 This investment can be a stock, bond, cash-flowing real estate or a fund of these assets.

 You are rewarded for taking on more systematic risk.
 The reward comes as higher future expected returns.
-But don’t be fooled, you will not be paid to take on additional risk that could easily be diversified away.
+But don’t be fooled.
+You are not paid to take on additional risk that could easily be diversified away.

 An understanding of risk may drive you to consider low-cost index investing.
 Not only does index investing optimize the risk-return tradeoff, but it is also hands-off and dirt simple.